fhiso/legacy-format/data-model.md

 ### RETI   {#RETI}

-An event of exiting an occupational relationship with an employer after a qualifying time period.
+Retirement: an event of exiting an occupational relationship with an employer after a qualifying time period.

 Contexts
 :   `.INDI.RETI`